Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 - difficulty grasping objects

 Experts do not know the exact cause of DQT.
-However, repetitive motions or injury can lead to inflammation around the tendons of the wrist.
-This inflammation then restricts movement of the tendons.
+However, hobbies that involve repetitive motions or injury can lead to inflammation around the tendons of the wrist.
+This inflammation then restricts the movement of the tendons.

-DQT is most common among women between 30 and 50 years of age.
+DQT is most common among women between 30–50 years of age.

 The treatment options for DQT are the same as those for trigger finger.